Do not use outside of OPEFE without permission.

 Dorsal soft rays (total): 4 - 4; Anal soft rays: 89 – 91.
 Upper part of head compressed, with a concave profile, lower surface broadly flattened, with a convex profile; cross section view of head thus presenting a triangular shape.
 Two pairs of barbels; maxillary barbels extending on pectoral fins, mandibulary barbels short, thread-like.
 Eyes covered by skin.
 Dorsal fin poorly developed, rays weak; anal fin long, united to caudal fin at their base; pectoral fins large.

-TWO VALID SPECIES
+TWO (or 3) VALID SPECIES

 Belodontichthys dinema